Oklahoma Educational Television Authority: State funding cutbacks

 The Oklahoma Legislature has incrementally reduced OETA's budget, including a 45 percent decline between 2008 and 2016; total operating expenses fell from over $5 million to $2.8 million during this period.
 These cuts led to the cancellation of Oklahoma Forum and Stateline, and reductions in State Capitol bureau staff; in 2010, OETA employed 68 staffers, well below the 84 employees it was authorized.
 State funding accounts for about one-third of OETA's budget, with the remainder of funding from member donations, in-kind contributions and Foundation donations; By 2016, OETA executive director Dan Schiedel asserted the Foundation's donations were failing to keep up with the state's funding cutbacks, while several state legislators argued for OETA's elimination as it was no longer a "core government function".

 In May 2023, Governor Kevin Stitt vetoed a measure to provide state funding to OETA for three years, accusing the network of "indoctrinating" and "overly sexualizing" children, including broadcasting pro-LGBT content in both local and national programming.
 Stitt's veto was overridden by the Oklahoma Legislature.

+On May 5, 2026, Governor Stitt once again vetoed continuation of OETA, contending taxpayer dollars should not subsidize public broadcasting.
+On May 14, the Oklahoma Legislature failed to override this veto as it was short of the necessary two-thirds majority.